Application Requirements

 Recommendations are submitted electronically via the online application.

-When choosing academic recommendation providers, do not simply choose those professors who gave you the highest grades.
-Instead, think about selecting those who can give insight into your
+When choosing academic recommendation providers, do not simply choose instructors who gave you the highest grades.
+Instead, consider selecting those who can give insight into your preparedness for a Duke Engineering master’s program.

-preparedness for the Master of Engineering (MEng) program.
-Give them an overview of the program, along with a copy of your resume and an understanding of your goals.
+Consider providing an overview of the program, a copy of your resume and an understanding of your goals to your recommenders before you complete your application.

 Video Introduction

-Your Duke Engineering application includes a required video introduction in which you’ll answer one question.
-The question prompt will be shown to you, and you will have at least 60 seconds of preparation time.
+You’ll answer one question.
+A prompt will be shown, and you will have at least 60 seconds of preparation time.
+Use the question labeled “Pratt.”

 Video Interview